tufts-ml/covid19-forecasting/README.md

 ## Step 0: Define Training period to fit to hospital-admissions counts observed up to today
+Set the training period to the past 2 months
 ```
 training_end_date = '20210401' <- fill this with TODAY's date or a recent date
 training_start_date = '20210301' <- fill this with a date that is about 2 months ago
 ```

-Ensure that the "covidestime.csv" file is being used and not the outdated "covidestime_including_MA.csv"
+Ensure that the "covidestim.csv" file is being used and not the outdated "covidestim_including_MA.csv"
 ```
 pd_warmup_data = PopulationData(data_folder+"covidestim.csv", state_name,
                                 start_date=lookback_date, end_date=training_start_date);